-While most of us may have reserved a copy of the free Windows 10 upgrade for our computers, there may be some who may want to go for a clean install, using a Windows 10 ISO image.
-In this post, we will see how to download the ISO image, burn it to a USB drive and create a bootable USB media from ISO for Windows 10 installation.
+While most of us may have reserved a copy of the free Windows upgrade for our computers, there may be some who may want to go for a clean install using a Windows 11/10 ISO image.
+In this post, we will see how to download the ISO image, burn it to a USB drive, and create bootable USB media from ISO for Windows 11 or Windows 10 installation.

-First of all, you will have to download it from its official link at Microsoft.
-The latest version available as of date is Insider Preview Build 10130, available here.
+First of all, you will have to download the Windows ISO from the official link at Microsoft.
 We will update this link once the final version is released.

 Once you have done this, simply click on Start and wait for the process to get over.
 Remember that when you click Start, all data preset on this USB will be deleted, so if you need to, you may back up your data first before using it.